openvinotoolkit/training_extensions/tensorflow_toolkit/text_recognition/README.md

 # Text Recognition in TensorFlow*

 This repository contains inference and training code for LSTM-based text recognition networks.
-Models code is designed to enable export to frozen graph and inference on CPU via OpenVINO™ .
+Models code is designed to enable export to frozen graph and inference on CPU via OpenVINO™.

 ## Setup